UweReisewitz/XamarinAndroidEntry/README.md

 this feature.

-I have searched the internet quite a lot and found several samples but all of them lacked some functionality here and there for our requirements.
+I have searched the internet quite a lot and found several samples but all of them lacked some functionality here and there.

 So I decided to combine them into one sample control and an create a small app to showcase the control.